The Canadian Pipeliner Accreditation Council Do’s, Don’ts and FAQs

 - We DO Accredit and Audit Pipeliner Training and Testing Programs

-- We DO Manage the National Pipeliner Qualification Registry
+- We DO Manage the Accredited Pipeliner Index (National Pipeliner Registry)

 - We DO Administer Standardized Theory Qualification Examinations